-- You are unable to walk for a long time because of major surgery, injury or illness (see also section 3, If you need to have surgery); - You are seriously overweight (BMI >30 kg/m2); - You have any blood clotting problem that needs long-term treatment with a medicine used to prevent blood clots; - You have a rare illness called SLE (Systemic lupus erythematosus); - You have cancer; - You are taking medicine containing an oestrogen.
+- You are unable to walk for a long time because of major surgery, injury or illness (see also section 3, If you need to have surgery); - You are very overweight (BMI above 30 kg/m2); - You have any blood clotting problem that needs treatment with a medicine used to prevent blood clots such as warfarin; - Any of your close relatives has ever had a blood clot in the leg, lung or another organ; - You have a rare illness called SLE (Systemic lupus erythematosus); - You have cancer; - You have had one or more miscarriages; - You are off your feet for a long time because of major surgery, injury or illness; - You are taking medicine containing an oestrogen; - You are going on a long journey and will not be moving about for some time.

-For signs of a blood clot, see "Stop taking Evorel Conti and see a doctor immediately".
 If any of these things apply to you, talk to your doctor to see if you should take HRT.